 Adventure Island Delhi

 20th October 2010

 Adventure Island has borrowed heavily from the Universal Studios Citywalk concept, with a shopping mall and restaurants attached to a very pleasant amusement park.
 The rides within are all relatively minor attractions, but they are nevertheless beautifully themed and spotlessly clean.
 It was interesting to note an improvised go-kart track, made by closing off a few walkways, albeit partially; anyone who wanted to could easily step over the barrier, something that'd never clear insurance restrictions in other countries.

 Though the park did have a roller coaster it was not the ride we'd been expecting.
 Air Pogo (#1590) is a family suspended coaster from Zamperla, a suspended version of their mini mouse concept.
-This ride is one of those that does stretch the definition of roller coaster somewhat, but it meets all my rules...
+This ride definitely stretches the definition of coaster somewhat, but it meets all of my rules.

 A brief stop at Fundoo World confirmed what we already suspected; that the amusement park had been closed for several years.
 We could see what looked like a powered coaster through the locked gates, but it wasn't possible to get close enough to identify.

 We were going to head back to the hotel at this point, but our driver, having figured out what we were interested in, told us about another amusement park in Delhi that we were unaware of.
 Worlds of Wonder was very much in the mould of Adventure Island Delhi, being a collection of rides attached to a shopping mall, though in this case admission was free, with guests paying for individual ride tickets.
 This gave us time to explore the place, though we didn't find any roller coasters.